DaleLore/daily_co/README.md

 ## Raise your hand
 This sample work includes sample code and a piece of content about implementing a `Raise your hand` feature during a video call in the form of a developer tutorial on Daily.co's blog: https://www.daily.co/blog/

 ## Set up your environment

-You can create your own video chat interface using the Daily-js front-end library and three separate files: JavaScript, HTML, and CSS!
+You can create your own video chat interface using the Daily-js front-end library and JavaScript, HTML, and CSS!

 The Daily JavaScript library gives you several options for adding video calls to your web app.
 There's so many possibilities, but we'll focus on the "Raise your hand" feature.

 Let's go step by step over what you'll need and why.
-We're going to keep all our files on the same level (aka folder).
-We'll be using three basic pages: HTML, CSS, and JavaScript (including Daily's JS library).
+We're going to write everything in our HTML file, but you can separate the code based on JS or CSS.

 <img src="./Assets/html-css-js.gif" alt="Image of a lego figure in three different forms representing HTML, CSS, and JavaScript">